Skip to Content

 Water or gas shutoff

 With smart devices, you can quickly turn off your water or gas when necessary, no matter where you are.
+This helps you avoid costly water damage or dangerous gas leaks.

-Electrical hazard detector
+Electrical hazard detectors

 These devices detect early warning signs of electrical problems in your home's wiring so you can address them before they cause an electrical fire.